Support services

 International Student Support

-Throughout your time at La Trobe, you’re always welcome to seek advice, information and support from ASK La Trobe, including International Student Advisors.
-We can help you with academic, social, financial, cultural, and pretty much any issue you may encounter.
-It’s important to seek help early if you experience any difficulties.
+Throughout your time at La Trobe, you’re always welcome to seek advice, information and support to make the most of your learning experience with us.
+We have a wide range of services to help you with academic, social, financial, cultural, and other issues that may be affecting your studies.
+It’s important to seek help early if you experience any difficulties or have questions about your study requirements on a student visa.

 Contact ASK La Trobe